thejud/text-processing-cookbook/README.md

 write correctly the first time (or with 5 seconds looking at the tr manpage after `tr ',' ""` didn't work.

 To conclude this recipe, to compute the average, I just piped the resulting values into the `stats` script, referenced below.
-Again, I could have written some more perl to aggregate values and then print the results at eof or in an end block, but I'd have spent a bit more time fiddling (or googling), and I really just had a simple 60 second question to see if the average.
+Again, I could have written some more perl to aggregate values and then print the results at eof or in an END block, but I'd have spent a bit more time fiddling (or googling), and I really just had a simple 60 second question to see if the average was above or below the last few values I saw in the logfile.

 ### collapse or replace spaces and newlines